Azure-Samples/storage-blob-dotnet-store-temp-files/README.md

 We have two solutions：

-1. First one is traditional way to call ‘Path.GetTempPath()’ to store temp file in all windows platform
+1. First one is the traditional way of calling ‘Path.GetTempPath()’ to store temp file in all windows platform.
-2. The other is azure specific way to use blob object in Azure to simulate temp file.
+2. The other one is specific for Azure by using blob object in Azure to simulate temp file.

 ## Building the Sample
 1. Double click CSAzureTempFiles.sln file to open this sample solution by using Microsoft Visual Studio 2012 or the later version(s).